yoshuawuyts/knowledge/project-management.md

 - What is the timeline for the project, and will your client require your services after your work is complete?

+## Estimates vs goals vs targets
+- estimate: a real set of opinions on how long something will take
+- goal: when you want it done by a certain date
+- target: how you plan to get to that date

 - [how to estimate projects?](http://teamgantt.com/guide-to-project-management/how_to_estimate_projects/)